mishamosher/pwa-easy/README.md

 Of the **files** in the root directory, only `index.html` and `service-worker.js` are required.
 You can safely skip all the other files when uploading the app to a web server.
 Note that it is not the case with the **folders** in the root directory.

+## Various

+* The size of the base PWA, bundled, is a bit less than 1 MiB.
+This excludes the OpenMoji SVGs.
+* The base lighthouse scores are of 90+.

 ## Libraries and frameworks used (kudos to 'em!)

 > JavaScript ES modules